matrig/minicookiecutter/docs/features/mkdocs.md

 ## Enabling the documentation on GitHub

-To enable your documentation on GitHub, first navigate to `Settings > Actions > General` in your repository, and under `Workflow permissions` select `Read and write permissions`
+To enable your documentation on GitHub, first navigate to `Settings > Actions > General` in your repository, and under `Workflow permissions` select `Read and write permissions`.

+Then, create a new release for your project going to `https://github.com/<username>/<repository-name>/releases/new`.
+Give your release a title, and add a new tag in the form `*.*.*` where the `*`'s are alphanumeric.
+To finish, press `Publish release`.

 Then, in your repository, navigate to `Settings > Code and Automation > Pages`.
 If you successfully created a new release, you should see a notification saying ` Your site is ready to be published at https://<author_github_handle>.github.io/<project_name>/`.